newtpm/linear/README.md

 I am frequently asked to improve a business' financial performance and have used linear regression on a number of occassions to get a clear point across to the business line manager or P&L owner.
 Linear regression is understood intuitively so I am able to keep the point simple and attain buy-in quickly.

-I thought it would be useful to show that linear regression can be extended beyond how most people comprehend it, while retaining is simple relevance.
+I thought it would be useful to show that linear regression can be extended beyond how most people comprehend it, while retaining its simple relevance.

 ## Installation